-There were no contingent liabilities at the date of this report to affect the financial statements.
+There were no contingent liabilities or contingent assets at the date of this report to affect the financial statements.

+Note 23.
+Segment reporting

+The economic entity operates in the service sector where it facilitates Community Bank® services in Hastings pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.

 Note 24.
-Segment Reporting

-The economic entity operates in the service sector where it facilitates Community Bank[®] services in Hastings pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.

-Note 25.
-Registered Office/Principal Place of Business
+Registered office/Principal place of business